WonkiDonk/homebridge-jlr-remote/README.md

 ### Platform configuraiton values

-- `name` must be `Jaguar Land Rover Remote`, as this defines the platform.
+- `name` must be `JaguarLandRoverRemote`, as this defines the platform.
 - `username` is the value you use to log into the **Jaguar Land Rover Remote** app.
 - `password` is the value you use to log into the **Jaguar Land Rover Remote** app.
 - `pin` is the value you use to unlock the **Jaguar Land Rover Remote** app.